Mcp

 Skip AI Frameworks - Use the API and MCP Servers Directly

-Why writing a custom MCP server with 500 lines of code beats months of fighting LangChain and other AI frameworks for real projects.
+Why writing a custom MCP server with 500 lines of code beats months of fighting LangChain and other AI frameworks.
+A practical comparison with real code showing the direct approach.

 Session State Management for AI Agents - Why Agents Forget and How to Fix It